zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[actions / toolkit](https://github.com/actions/toolkit) - The GitHub ToolKit for developing GitHub Actions.
 ## Javascript

+* 【2025-04-11】[goldbergyoni / nodejs-testing-best-practices](https://github.com/goldbergyoni/nodejs-testing-best-practices) - Beyond the basics of Node.js testing.
+Including a super-comprehensive best practices list and an example app (April 2025)
 * 【2025-04-10】[jerhadf / linear-mcp-server](https://github.com/jerhadf/linear-mcp-server) - A server that integrates Linear's project management system with the Model Context Protocol (MCP) to allow LLMs to interact with Linear.
 * 【2025-04-09】[its-a-feature / Mythic](https://github.com/its-a-feature/Mythic) - A collaborative, multi-platform, red teaming framework
 * 【2025-04-06】[googlecreativelab / chrome-music-lab](https://github.com/googlecreativelab/chrome-music-lab) - A collection of experiments for exploring how music works, all built with the Web Audio API.